baurst/rbrt/README.md

 * metallic material, with scalar parameter roughness and albedo

 All of these features can be seen in the example_scene.yaml file in the config folder.

+## About this project
+This is yet another raytracer written in Rust.
+Coming from C++, Rusts ownership concepts (and easy way of managing dependencies and cross-platform builds) fascinated me and so I thought it could be fun to write a lightweight but capable raytracer to get to know the language better.
+The inspiration for this project came from the excellent book ['Raytracing In One Weekend'](https://raytracing.github.io) by Peter Shirley as well as ssloys awesome [tinyraytracer](https://github.com/ssloy/tinyraytracer).